ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 This will NOT pull vars the the used namespace itself includes via `use`.
 None the less: this polutes you namespace and it gets harder to avoid clashes and find where functions are defined.
-However if you want to use for example clojure core namespaces it sometimes makes for nicer code.
+However if you want to use clojure core namespaces - for example - it sometimes makes for nicer code.

-Here we include clojure set operations with the `use` function:
+Here we include `clojure.set` operations with the `use` function:

 ```clojure
 (use 'clojure.set)
 (intersection #{1 2 3} #{3 4 5})
 ```

-Notice that we need to quote the namespace.
+Notice that we need to quote the namespace, using a `'`.

 This is usefull when working in the REPL itself, but when you write files it's better to include this in the `ns` call directly.

 `ns` lets you specify lists that start with keywords, which it than handles.
-We can write the same use `ns`:
+We can write the same using `ns`:

 ```clojure
 (ns greenfield-clojure.util